 If you are reading this article, then I’m assuming you are deciding to travel.
 We all have a travel bucket list that is ever-growing; however, many can’t afford it.

-But trust me, there are many inexpensive destinations and ways to travel cheap around the world.
+But trust me, there are many inexpensive destinations and ways to travel cheaply around the world.

 Check out my Cheapest Travel article to find out about low-cost destinations in the world.

 Now the main question is how to travel for cheap.
-Essentials like food, accommodation, and transportation is not something to leave out.
+Essentials like food, accommodation, and transportation are not something to leave out.
 And yes, worrying about your daily expenses is reasonable.

 If you are a beginner, then this article will help you with how to travel for cheap.
 Start packing your backpack as I give you some tips on thrifty traveling across the globe.

 One of the most significant expenses we make is on transportation.
 Traveling from one country to another empties half of our bank account.
 But with a little pro-tip, I am sure you will be able to save that money and spend it on something else.

 To save a great deal of money, fly with a budget airline.
 You may have to sacrifice a little bit of comfort and the seat of your preference.
 But hey!
 At least you will be reaching your destination safely.

 Try not to carry extra bags or carry-ons.
 The airline company will charge you additional bag fees.

 A budget airline will also charge you for snacks or meals, so avoid eating those if you are not hungry.
 It is one of the ways on how you can avoid extra fees on a budget airline.